michael-brade/LaTeX.js/README.md

 The following features I am just not interested in to implement (yet):

 * macro (re)definition
+* incorrect but legal markup in LaTeX won't produce the same result in LaTeX.js - like when using \raggedleft in the middle of a paragraph; but the LaTeX.js result should be intuitively correct

 ## Limitations of LaTeX.js due to HTML and CSS